-- Asset light, low capital intensity businesses We like asset light, low capital intensity businesses because as they scale, margins can expand significantly.
+- Secular, organic growth We prefer companies that grow organically over the long term.
+Organic growth is repeatable and we think more durable, whereas growth by acquisition is neither.
+In addition, acquisitions can carry higher risk, as many are bought at a premium and/or may have packaged themselves for sale by overearning while underinvesting in growth. - Free cash flow and higher or rising returns on invested capital (ROIC) We run screens for free cash flow yield and ROIC as a source of investment ideas.
+We prefer free cash flow as a valuation measure because unlike earnings, it cannot be manipulated.
+We also emphasize ROIC, as it demonstrates whether growth can be profitable and is the metric most correlated to future stock performance.
+Growth for the sake of growth is not maintainable. - Asset-light, low capital-intensity businesses We like asset-light, low capital-intensity businesses because as they scale, margins can expand significantly.
 Companies such as Amazon and Alibaba, which have built online platforms connecting third party vendors with customers, illustrate this concept.
-After the platform is built, the cost involved in adding new businesses or customers is de minimus, meaning that the incremental margins on these additions is exceptionally high. - Positive optionality We have found that the market tends to undervalue or even ignore businesses, products, or services a company may have that are peripheral to its core business.
-For example, most of the analysts covering Alphabet, Inc. focus on the advertising business generated by the Google search engine and YouTube video site, with little or no attention paid to the rest of Alphabet's portfolio, encompassing everything from internetbeaming hot air balloons to self-driving cars to Google Cloud.
+After the platform is built, the cost involved in adding new businesses or customers is de minimus, meaning that the incremental margins on these additions are exceptionally high. - Positive optionality We have found that the market tends to undervalue or even ignore businesses, products, or services a company may have that are peripheral to its core business.
+For example, most of the analysts covering Alphabet Inc. focus on the advertising business generated by the Google search engine and YouTube video site, with little or no attention paid to the rest of Alphabet's portfolio, encompassing everything from internet-beaming hot air balloons to self-driving cars to Google Cloud.
 We are invested in Alphabet based on our thinking that the optionality offered by these other investments is enormous, and we do not have to pay much to own them.

-Amazon.com, Inc., our largest investment in the portfolio, serves as a good illustration of how we calculate growth potential.
-As of the time of this writing, the company is valued at \$916 billion.
-It seems astonishing that Amazon can grow much larger at this stage, yet we project the company will double or triple in size because e-commerce is only 13% penetrated in the U.S. In other words, 87% of all retail business in the U.S. is conducted through physical locations.
-Amazon's share of e-commerce is currently 28%, which means that it has just 3.6% of its total addressable market, implying a massive runway for growth.
-Another one of its many businesses, Amazon Cloud, is operating in a market that is just 4% penetrated, as only 4% of all workloads today are being processed in the cloud.
+Amazon.com, Inc. serves as a good illustration of how we calculate growth potential.
+As of the time of this writing, the company is valued at \$1.41 trillion.
+It seems astonishing that Amazon can grow much larger at this stage, yet we project the company will double or triple in size because e-commerce is only 14% penetrated in the U.S. In other words, 86% of all retail business in the U.S. is conducted through physical locations.
+Amazon's share of e-commerce is currently roughly 43.5%, far ahead of any of its e-commerce competitors.
+Yet it still has just 6% of its total addressable market, implying a massive runway for growth.
+Another one of its many businesses, Amazon Cloud, is the leading cloud vendor with about 33% market share.
+Yet the cloud represents 67% of business workloads, with the remaining one-third divided between onpremises legacy and private/hybrid cloud computing.
 By our calculation, Amazon has a leadership position in eight trillion-dollar markets.
 With these numbers in mind, we can foresee an endgame that is two to three times Amazon's present value.